 There are a lot of considerations to make when you’re shopping for a new air conditioner for your home.
-You want to be thinking about the size of the unit that you need, the brand, the professional that is going to handle the installation and the energy efficiency.
-The energy efficiency aspect of shopping for an air conditioner all revolves around what’s known as the SEER rating.
+You want to be thinking about the size of the unit that you need, the brand, the professional that is going to handle the installation, and the energy efficiency.
+The energy efficiency aspect of shopping for an air conditioner revolves around what’s known as the SEER rating.
 If you have never heard of SEER before, it stands for Seasonal Energy Efficiency Ratio (SEER), and it should be pivotal as part of your AC Jacksonville search.

 What the Rating Is All About

 It’s a measure of the total energy input regarding electricity used against the cooling output in a typical cooling season.
 The SEER rating is going to be a requirement based on exactly where you live in the United States as well.

 There are standards that AC Jacksonville manufacturers have to follow when it comes to SEER standards.
 This means that individual air conditioning systems have to have a SEER rating at a required level to be legally manufactured and installed in homes.

 Older systems that don’t meet the SEER requirements are perfectly fine to continue functioning, but you’re going to have to understand that more energy will be used and wasted.
 The older your system and the lower the SEER rating, the more electrical input is going to be needed to get the cooling output you want.

 SEER requirements are going to vary depending on where you live.
 A state such as Florida is going to have a higher SEER requirement than a state such as Massachusetts.
 This is because the unit is going to be running that much more and will be using far more of its power to get to the needed temperature.

 Ranges of SEERs